NikKowPHP/social-brain/chapters/chapter-8.md

 **Leo:** "The hardest part was that I felt completely invisible."
 **Maria:** "So, what I'm hearing is that you felt invisible.
 Is that an accurate summary?"

 The effect was a disaster.
-Leo looked at her with a mix of frustration and disappointment.
-"Are you reading from a management book, Maria?
-Stop using that therapy voice on me."
-The words stung.
+Leo didn't respond.
+He just gave a slight, humorless smile and turned back to his screen.
+The silence was worse than an argument.
+Maria heard her own words echo in her head, the perfectly crafted empathy question, and realized with a jolt of shame that it sounded utterly fake.
+She wasn't connecting; she was running a script.

 > ### **The Conductor's Debrief: A System Crash**
 >